 2) Backward analysis of historical and near real time drifter trajectories to establish the sources of marine debris arriving in the region of interest.
 The procedure can include confirmed locations of debris as well as prospective ones.
 The drifter data used in this and the previous stages come from the historical drifter archive as well as from the Global Telecommunication System.
 The characteristics of the floating debris will determine if drogued and/or undrogued drifter data are used as source of in situ data.

 3) A similar procedure to the first step is implemented, using synthetic drifter trajectories computed forward in time using ad-hoc spatial and temporal constraints, which also affect the density and release interval of particles.
-The underlying surface velocity current fields used in this study were are the SCUD model.
+The underlying surface velocity current fields used in this study were from the SCUD model.
 The synthetic drifter approach contributes to improve the coverage and reduce the bias caused by in situ drifter data, with deployments and observations inhomogeneous in space and time.

 4) The synthetic drifters are backtracked in time to assess the potential source areas and to study the time evolution and density of trajectories arriving to the region of interest.
 Windage is a very important factor to take into account during these last 2 stages, as it could greatly affect the trajectories of the particles and, consequently, the outcome of this analysis.